nodejs/build/doc/resources.md

 - [Apple][] (for pkg signing)
 - [Digicert for Authenticode][] (for binary signing)

+### nodejs.org

+`nodejs.org` is the main website for the Node.js Foundation.
+Its Ansible configuration lives in [`setup/www`](https://github.com/nodejs/build/tree/master/setup/www)

 ### [ci.nodejs.org](https://ci.nodejs.org)

+`ci.nodejs.org` is the main Jenkins setup used to test projects within the Node.js Foundation, the largest being Node itself.

 This is a publicly accessible resource, only a GitHub account is required to gain read-access. [@nodejs/collaborators][] have access to run Node core tests.